mustafanawabi/messapp/README.md

 There are also two additional folders to consider, namely `libs` and `middleware`.
 The `libs` folder contains additional libraries that the app is dependent on (e.g. `palindrome.js`).
 The `middleware` folder contains are middleware that gets executed by the server when processing a request.

 ### UI
 All UI code (js files, stylesheets, etc.) can be found in the folder `ui`.
 Inside `ui` there are two additional folders, one for distribution (transpiled, minified code) called `dist` and the other source called `src`.

 ## Use Cases

 ## Tests
-Run the following command to run _just_ the unit tests:
+Run the following command to execute _just_ the unit tests:
 ```shell
 npm run test:unit
 ```

-Run the following command to run _just_ the system tests:
+Run the following command to execute _just_ the system tests:
 ```shell
 npm run test:system
 ```

-**_Important:_ the MongoDB server needs to be running but the app server needs to be stopped in order for the system tests to run correctly.** The reason is the tests will start/stop the app server and do database clean up.
+**_IMPORTANT:_ the MongoDB server needs to be running but the app server needs to be stopped in order for the system tests to run correctly.** The reason is the tests will start/stop the app server and do database clean up.

-Run the following command to all the tests:
+Run the following command to execute all the tests:
 ```shell
 npm test
 ```

 ## Additional npm Scripts
-`npm build:js` builds the project with browserify and babelify.
+`npm build:js` builds the project

 `npm lint` executes eslint